On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Introduction

-In some cases, for a small fundamental group $\ZZ/d\ZZ$, some of the manifolds constructed in the theorem support a differential structure which admits a K{\"a}hler-Einstein metric, but most of the manifolds $M_i$ don't support a complex structure.
+For a small fundamental group $\ZZ/d\ZZ$, some of the manifolds constructed in the theorem support a differential structure which admits a K{\"a}hler-Einstein metric, but most of the manifolds $M_i$ do not support a complex structure.

-On simply connected spin manifolds it was proved that there are no Einstein metrics for some exotic smooth structures.
-We can prove non-existence of $\ZZ/d\ZZ-$invariant Einstein metrics for the canonical smooth structure on certain connected sums of $K3$'s and $S^2\times S^2$'s.
+On simply connected spin manifolds it was proved that there are no Einstein metrics for some exotic smooth structures \cite{i-lb}.
+We prove that there are no $\ZZ/d\ZZ-$invariant Einstein metrics for the standard smooth structure on certain connected sums of $K3$'s and $S^2\times S^2$'s.